OfficeDev/Office-IT-Pro-Deployment-Scripts/Office-ProPlus-Deployment/SelfServiceWebDeployment/README_SelfServiceWebDeployment.md

 5. Select the Enable option in the new window then press the OK button.
 6. In the right hand side of the window select the New Rule option.
 7. In the new window select the Port option then click Next.
-8. In the Specific local ports field enter the port used in step 7 of Configuring IIS (port 90) and click Next.
+8. In the Specific local ports field enter the port used in step 7 of Configuring IIS (ex: port 81) and click Next.
 9. In the next page make sure that the Allow the connection option is selected then click Next.
 10. Click Next in the following page.
 11. Enter a name for your rule in the Name field then click the Finish button.